 - Conducting a tenant screening and housing assessment that identifies the participant's preferences and barriers related to successful tenancy.
-The assessment may include collecting information on potential housing transition barriers, and identification of housing retention barriers. - With the individual, developing an individualized housing support plan based upon the housing assessment that addresses identified barriers, includes short and long-term measurable goals for each issue, establishes the participant's approach to meeting the goal, and identifies when other providers or services, both reimbursed and not reimbursed by Medicaid, may be required to meet the goal. - Assisting with the housing search process. - Assisting with the housing application process, including assistance with applying for housing vouchers/applications. - Identifying resources to cover expenses such as security deposit, moving costs, furnishings, adaptive aids, environmental modifications, moving costs and other one-time expenses. - Ensuring that the living environment is safe and ready for move-in. - Assisting in arranging for and supporting the details of the move. - Developing a housing support crisis plan that includes prevention and early intervention services when housing is jeopardized to assist individuals with planning, locating and maintaining a home of their own. - Assistance with establishing and building a relationship for community integration. - Assistance with obtaining and identifying resources to assist the participant with financial education and planning for housing.
+The assessment may include collecting information on potential housing transition barriers, and identification of housing retention barriers. - With the individual, developing an individualized housing support plan based upon the housing assessment that addresses identified barriers, includes short and long-term measurable goals for each issue, establishes the participant's approach to meeting the goal, and identifies when other providers or services, both reimbursed and not reimbursed by Medicaid, may be required to meet the goal. - Assisting with the process of searching for a home that is located in an integrated setting that is dispersed in the community in a noncontiguous location not located on a campus setting.
+Housing Transition cannot be used to find homes that are developed for or promoted as serving people with an intellectual disability and/or Autism that isolate or segregate the participant from the community of individuals who do not have an intellectual disability and/or Autism. - Assisting with the housing application process, including assistance with applying for housing vouchers/applications. - Identifying resources to cover expenses such as security deposit, moving costs, furnishings, adaptive aids, environmental modifications, moving costs and other one-time expenses. - Ensuring that the living environment is safe and ready for move-in. - Assisting in arranging for and supporting the details of the move. - Developing a housing support crisis plan that includes prevention and early intervention services when housing is jeopardized to assist individuals with planning, locating and maintaining a home of their own. - Assistance with establishing and building a relationship for community integration. - Assistance with obtaining and identifying resources to assist the participant with financial education and planning for housing.
 Activities include assistance with budgeting for house and living expenses.
 Assistance with completing applications for subsidies or other entitlements such as energy assistance, or public assistance with identifying financial resources to assist with housing for the participant including special needs trusts and ABLE accounts. - Working with the Supports Coordinator and service plan team to identify needed assistive technology or home accessibility adaptations, which are necessary to ensure the participant's health and well-being. - Assistance with coordinating the move from a congregate living arrangement or from a family home to a more independent setting; providing training on how to be a good tenant. - Working collaboratively with other service providers and unpaid supports. - Assistance with identifying resources to secure household furnishings and utility assistance.
 Activities will include identifying and coordinating resources that may assist with obtaining a security deposit, first month rent, or any other costs associated with the transition.